-- Proof of graduation from a four-year university. - Note: TVET 10+3 or 10+4 certificates are no longer acceptable.
+- Proof of graduation from 12th grade (including an Ethiopian Leaving Certificate Examination, a University Entrance Exam, or a Higher Education Qualification Exam). - Proof of graduation from a four-year university. - Note: TVET 10+3 or 10+4 certificates are no longer acceptable.

 If you cannot meet the educational requirements, you may submit evidence of qualifying work experience.
 Qualified work experience is defined as at least two years of full-time employment during the past five years in an occupation that requires at least two years of college training or experience.
 Please be advised that it is very difficult to fulfill the educational requirements based on work experience.
-Qualifying occupations are defined as those with Specific Vocational Preparation (SVP) rating of 7 or above and are listed as job zone 4 or 5 on the U.S. Department of Labor's Occupational Skills List found at <a href="mailto:one-to-minus-one-to-
+Qualifying occupations are defined as those with Specific Vocational Preparation (SVP) rating of 7 or above and are listed as job zone 4 or 5 on the U.S. Department of Labor's Occupational Skills List found at one-to-nine-org.
+We strongly suggest you research your work experience on this website before proceeding with your DV application if you wish to qualify based on work experience.